j4zzcat/viewport/README.md

 <img src="docs/screenshot1.png" align="right" width="40%"/>

-This program offers a simple method to display multiple side-by-side Real-Time Streaming Protocol (RTSP) streams in a web browser, making it ideal for passive, security cameras view-only scenarios.
-The program uses `ffmpeg` to continuously transcode RTSP/RTSPS streams from security cameras into HTTP Live Streaming (HLS) streams, and then shares these streams via a web server (`Apache v2`).
-The streams are then displayed on a simple, unattended web page.
+This program offers a simple  method to display multiple, side-by-side Real Time Streaming Protocol (RTSP)  streams in a  web browser, making  it ideal for passive, security cameras view-only scenarios (i.e., 'Kiosk').

+The program uses `ffmpeg` to continuously transcode RTSP/RTSPS streams from the given endpoints (usually security cameras) into HTTP Live Streaming (HLS) streams, and then makes these streams available on a simple, unattended web page (i.e., 'viewiport').

 The program is available both as a Docker container and a Raspberry Pi deb package.